mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 </pre>
 <h2>Displaying internationalized enums</h2>
 Wicket's Label is a very basic component that simply displays the text provided by its Model.
-To display Enums, we can develop a new kind of Model that automatically performs internationalization and hands over the resulting text to the component it is attached to.\n
+To display Enums, we can develop a new kind of Model that automatically performs internationalization and hands over the resulting text to the component it is attached to.

 As an example, we'll extend the very convenient PropertyModel.
 Please note that our Model provides a String but operates on an Enum : EnumPropertyModel<t extends Enum<t>> extends PropertyModel<string>.
-Also, in addition to the PropertyModel's existing constructor parameters (the target object and the name of the property to retrieve), our class needs a Component to call the getString() method on.\n
+Also, in addition to the PropertyModel's existing constructor parameters (the target object and the name of the property to retrieve), our class needs a Component to call the getString() method on.

 <pre lang="java" colla="+">
 public class EnumPropertyModel<t extends Enum<t>> extends PropertyModel<string> {